-Cryptocurrencies rely on blockchain where transactions and data relating to these transactions are recorded on blocks immutably.
+Cryptocurrencies rely on the blockchain where transactions and data relating to these transactions are recorded on blocks immutably.
 The transactional information recorded on these blocks can be viewed and scanned through blockchain explorers or block explorers as they are called.
 Ideally, block explorers encourage the openness, unrestricted audibility and transparency of transactions inside of blockchain.

-For a daily crypto user and enthusiast, one way of using block explorers is to check the status of their transactions and other data/information, which can help them figure out why it is taking them have their transactions confirmed.
+For a daily crypto user and enthusiast, one way of using block explorers is to check the status of their transactions and other data/information, which can help them figure out why it is taking them to have their transactions confirmed.
 You can also determine the best gas setting for future transactions in addition to checking fees in real time.

 For instance, seeing how much gas was used will help them determine the best gas setting for future transactions.
-Explorers can be used to gain insight into the transaction process alongside wallets, exchanges and other dApps, for instance to confirm issues that are hard to verify on exchanges and wallets or other dApps.
+Explorers can be used to gain insight into the transaction process alongside wallets, exchanges and other dApps, for instance, to confirm issues that are hard to verify on exchanges and wallets or other dApps.
 For instance, if a dApp or exchange account reports an error, a blockchain explorer could help.

 Far from the daily user, explorers can aid blockchain investigations.
-Explorers can be used as part of solutions to track activity on blockchains and discover illegal activity on blockchains such as illegally obtained funds on blockchains.
+Explorers can be used as part of solutions to track the activity on blockchains and discover illegal activity on blockchains such as illegally obtained funds on blockchains.

 Each of the cryptocurrencies will have their own block explorer and are not interchangeable.
 So a Litecoin explorer is used for exploring Litecoin blockchain.
-For instance, some of the most popular blockchain explorers for Bitcoin include blockexplorer.com, blockchain.com, blockcypher.com and btc.com.
+For instance, some of the most popular blockchain explorers for Bitcoin include blockexplorer.com, blockchain.com, blockcypher.co, mand btc.com.

 However, a blockchain can have as many block explorers as possible in the same way there are different web browsers and search engines to search the internet.
-Block explorers are developed either officially by the blockchain, or by community or by individual organizations.
+Block explorers are developed either officially by the blockchain, or by the community or by individual organizations.